 That no matter where you live, no matter how far from your home you might be able to wander, there is a story and a structure waiting to be uncovered if you just allow yourself to see it.

-As a keen traveller, has the last year been especially hard?
+As a keen traveler, has the last year been especially hard?
 Where have you spent lockdown?

 The last year has been incredibly hard for so many reasons, but at the same time it opened our eyes a lot.
 We learned how much things meant to us that we typically took for granted.
 From the perspective of travel, I believe I will have a much greater appreciation each time moving forward that I'm afforded the ability to get on a plane or train and venture to a new place.
 Additionally, the time spent regionally allowed us to explore places in our home area that we likely would not have and through that, we uncovered a lot of unexpected and hidden gems right in our own backyard.